 Currently, IVIG is not available for patients with COVID-19 and there is no evidence to suggest it would be an effective treatment.
 Given limited supplies of IVIG, its use to treat COVID-19 patients would rapidly deplete current stocks and limit access to other patients with diagnoses where IVIG is proven effective.

 For information see “Fact Sheet on Convalescent Plasma and Intravenous Immune Globulin (IVIG) for Treatment of COVID-19 in Canada” published by National Advisory Committee on Blood and Blood Products on March 31, 2020.

 Currently, Canadian patients are only able to receive therapy with COVID-19 convalescent plasma in the context of a clinical trial.
 Three COVID-19 convalescent plasma national clinical trials are ongoing in Canada: CONCOR-1, CONCOR-KIDS, and an arm of the REMAP CAP trial.
 In addition, a physician may obtain an individual patient clinical trial approval from Health Canada to treat their patient with convalescent plasma if their patient is not eligible to participate in these trials or if the physician is in a hospital that is not one of the trial sites.
 Well-designed clinical trials are necessary to determine if COVID-19 convalescent plasma could be a safe and efficacious treatment option for COVID-19 patients.

-- To learn more about the clinical trial CONCOR-1 see https://concor1.ca/
+- To learn more about the CONCOR-1 clinical trial, visit the CONCOR-1 clinical trial website.

 - If you have recovered from COVID-19 and would like to donate plasma, please see: Canadian Blood Services or Héma-Québec websites.